r7shun/omics/README.md

 Therefore, the correct number of features is 18.
 Selected features include  `['NINJ1', 'CTBP2', 'DOCK1', 'FAHD2A', 'IGLV5-45', 'STAT5A', 'MCM3', 'SELENOF', 'MANF', 'FKBP5', 'SEC24A', 'CEACAM7', 'ITGAM', 'ANKRD13A', 'S100A12', 'HBG2', 'PODN', 'FCN3']`

 Adjusted Rand Index comparing the non-outlier groups: 0.7444328423606514

+#Cluster analysis with the metadata
+##Explores the relationship between patient metadata features and predefined patient clusters.The clusters were identified in previous analyses based on proteomic data.
+##Methdology:
+###Data Integration: Combined the patient metadata with the existing cluster assignments to create a unified dataset for analysis.
+###Statistical Examination: Conducted statistical tests to compare the distribution of metadata features across the different clusters.
+This included ANOVA for continuous variables and Chi-square tests for categorical variables.
+###Cluster Characterization: Descriptive statistics were used to profile each cluster, focusing on the central tendencies and variabilities of metadata features within each group.

+#Feature analysis with the metadata
+##Investigated the relationship between selected proteomic features and patient metadata
+###Statistical Analysis: conducted correlation analysis for continuous features and for encoded categorical variables to identify any significant associations with patient metadata.
+###Machine Learning: A Random Forest algorithm was applied to assess feature importance in predicting clinical outcomes such as tumor size and survival status.
+###Visualization: Heatmaps and bar charts were generated to visualize the strength and nature of the relationships between features and metadata.